Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Click this button to finish the wizard without saving it.
 The wizard window is closed.

 - [FINALIZE]
    Click this button to finalize your settings.
 The wizard is closed.
-The *Exporter definitions* view is displayed.
+The *Edit definition* view is displayed.
 Do not forget to save your settings.

 - [< BACK]
   Click this button to return to the previous step.